-Regular grooming can also help to keep shedding under control.
+Regular grooming at home will help to keep shedding under control and can save money spent on professional groomers.
 So, it’s a great skill to have.

 Let’s take a look at how to groom a dog with long hair step by step, as well as the best tools for the job.

 - How are long haired dogs different to other breeds?

 - Do I need to groom my dog?

 - Do dogs like being groomed?